Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 !['Output from running azd up'](aca-endpoint.png)

-> NOTE: It may take few minutes for the indexer app to consume the pdf ingestion request messages.
+> NOTE: It may take few minutes for the indexer app to consume the pdf ingestion request messages from service bus.
 You can monitor the ingestion process by checking the log stream of the indexer app in the Azure Portal.

 ### Deploying with existing Azure resources